Trump’s Third-Term Talk Is a Warning We Shouldn’t Ignore

 After nearly a decade of Donald Trump dominating America’s frontal lobe, most of us have developed the survival skill of rolling our eyes and moving on.
 Ten years of Trump noise will do that to a body.
-We’ve watched reality TV bleed straight into the Oval Office until the lines blurred—and everyone’s half-sedated, doom-scrolling through each new absurdity like it’s just another weather update.
+We’ve watched reality TV bleed straight into the Oval Office until everyone’s half-sedated, doom-scrolling through each new absurdity like it’s just another weather update.

 Nick Allison is a former Army infantryman, a college dropout, and a writer based in Austin, Texas.
 He spends too much time reading about history, democracy, authoritarianism, and systems in collapse—and not enough time being optimistic about any of it.
 He’s not a journalist or a pundit—just a political independent, unaffiliated with any party, who still believes the Constitution is worth defending.
 Ever since discovering the Mac shortcut for the em dash way too late in life, he’s been abusing it—constantly—and has no plans to stop.